ahsatal-pierre/Calculator_Javascript/README.md

-# Calculator_Javascript
+# calculator
-a calculator all in JS HTML CSS
+in JAvascript HTML and CSS only